-- I have my nostril pierced and look forward to getting my septum done later this year.
+- I had my nostril pierced and look forward to getting my septum done later this year when the shops reopen.

 - My favorite movies include (and are not limited to) The Hobbit & the Lord of the Rings; Do You Believe; Hope Bridge; Beautifully Broken; Where Love Found Me; Mom’s Night Out; Faith of Our Fathers; Fiddle on the Roof & the Sound of Music.

 - Occasionally, when I’m stressed, I’ll have fake conversations with therapists in my head.
 XD XD

 - I have five younger siblings, two of which follow me everywhere and are very attached to me. 😉

 - I lived at a Christian camp for one year while Daddy worked there.